 Re-Imagine Aging With Full Cardiovascular Health, Feeling Capable & Feeling Good

 “OUR JOURNEY has been long and arduous, yet we’ve a long way to reach our goals.
-You will see from the scientific & clinical trials publications listed at the bottom of the NanobacTX and Urobac pages, that we’ve been very busy since I started all of this.
+You will see from the scientific & clinical trials publications listed at the bottom of the NanobacTX and Urobac pages, that we’ve been very busy since I started all of this in 1997.
 We have developed a great deal of published science and clinical trials with top-notch researchers all over the World.”

 Dr Gary S. Mezo, Medical Director, Chairman & CEO